LeeT27/scatterV/README.md

 When pipelining the processesor, overlapping the execution of multiple instructions at once introduces data, control, and structural hazards that cause unexpected behaviour.
 Here are the 5 main hazards I mitigated:

 ### 🔴 EX-to-EX Data
-* **The Hazard:** An instruction in the EX stage requires an operand calculated by the immediate preceding instruction, which is currently sitting in the MEM stage and hasn't been written back yet.
+* **The Hazard:** An instruction in the EX stage requires an operand calculated by the immediate preceding instruction
 * **Solution:** Forwarding unit

 **Forwarding unit:** For each ID_EX operand, check: